Bonny Lee Bakley: Marriage to Robert Blake

-While Bakley was involved with Christian Brando, she dated actor Robert Blake, whom she met at a jazz club in 1999.
-After the birth of daughter Christian Shannon Brando, Bakley told Blake that she was unsure of the child's paternity and that he might be the father of the child.
+While Bakley was involved with Christian Brando, she also dated actor Robert Blake, whom she met at a jazz club in 1999.
+After the birth of her daughter Christian Shannon Brando, Bakley told Blake that she was unsure of the child's paternity and that he might be the father of the child.
 Blake insisted on a paternity test which later determined that he, not Brando, was the father of Bakley's youngest child.
 After paternity was established, the child's name was legally changed to Rose Lenore Sophia Blake.

 Blake agreed to marry Bakley under the condition that she sign a temporary custody agreement.
 Under the agreement, Bakley agreed to monitored visits with Rose and to get written permission for her friends and family to visit Blake's property.
 The agreement also stipulated that if either spouse decided to end the marriage, the other spouse would retain custody of Rose.
 Bakley's attorney advised her not to sign the document because he thought it was "lopsided".
 Eager to marry Blake, she ignored her attorney's advice and signed the agreement on October 4, 2000.
 Bakley and Blake were married in November 2000.

 Although they were married, the couple never lived together.
 Bakley and Rose lived in a small guest house beside Blake's residence in Studio City, California.
 The relationship was reportedly rocky; Blake was distrustful of Bakley and hired a private investigator to find more information about her.
 Blake later found out that Bakley had continued to operate her "lonely hearts" scam during the marriage.